 Mauve has been developed with the idea that a multiple genome aligner should require only modest computational resources.
 It employs algorithmic techniques that scale well in the amount of sequence being aligned.
 For example, a pair of Y. pestis genomes can be aligned in under a minute, while a group of 9 divergent Enterobacterial genomes can be aligned in a few hours.

-Citation requested if the progressiveMauve feature is used: Aaron E. Darling, Bob Mau, and Nicole T. Perna.
+If the progressiveMauve feature is used, please cite: Aaron E. Darling, Bob Mau, and Nicole T. Perna.
 2010. progressiveMauve: Multiple Genome Alignment with Gene Gain, Loss, and Rearrangement.
 PLoS One.
 5(6):e11147.